Wipf Group Chemical & Laboratory Safety Information

 Summary of Chemical Hazards - for an Overview of Fundamentals of Hazard Assessment, click here

-Wipf Group Waste Collection Setup
+Wipf Group Liquid Waste Collection Setup

 List of Common Peroxide-Forming Chemicals - Peroxide teststrips are available from DC or PW; for a review of peroxides and peroxide-forming compounds, click here.